deleveld/OpenPMX/README.md

 The GNU General Public License does not permit this software to be redistributed in proprietary programs.

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-# About this repository
-This repository contains a copy of the latest stable version of `OpenPMX`.

 # Philosophy
 - Do one thing and do it well.